whatmakeart/whatmakeart.github.io/content/video/madmapper-basics.md

 ## Setting up a Mapping

-1. Click on the Suface button on the top left.
+1. Click on the Surface button on the top left.
+2. In the middle of the screen is the project view.
+This can be changed to show both the content and the projection at the same time or just one.
+The vertical line icons at the top switch views.
+3. To see the projection on the physical surface, click on the Output menu, and then select Fullscreen.
+This will switch the project to display mode and show your mapping as it will appear.
+Press `Command T` or `Control T` to exit this mode if you have the wrong display setup.
-2. Select a quad and adjust the size and position of the quad to match a surface that you are projecting on.
+4. Select a quad and adjust the size and position of the quad to match a surface that you are projecting on.
+5. Drag in media content or use one of the default generators, and assign it to the quad.
+Continue to adjust the position of the corners of the quad so it only covers the part of the projection surface that you want.
+6. Continue to add more quads to cover other flat surfaces in the projection.
+The corners of quads can be snapped together.
+7. Masks can be used to make more complex shapes.

 ## Madmapper Resources